Brewers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- The Brewers have played as the favorite in nine of their past 10 games and have gone 4-5 in those contests.
+- In 10 games over the last 10 matchups when favored by sportsbooks, the Brewers have a record of 4-6.

-- In their last 10 games with a total, the Brewers and their opponents have failed to hit the over seven times.
+- The Brewers and their opponents have combined to hit the over three times in their last 10 games with a total.

 Brewers Betting Records & Stats

-- The Brewers have compiled an 11-6 record in games they were listed as the moneyline favorite (winning 64.7% of those games).
+- The Brewers have compiled an 11-7 record in games they were favored on the moneyline (winning 61.1% of those games).

-- Milwaukee has gone 1-2 (winning only 33.3% of its games) when playing as moneyline favorites of -165 or shorter.

-- The Brewers have a 62.3% chance to win this game based on the moneyline's implied probability.
+- The Brewers have a 54.5% chance to win this matchup based on the moneyline's implied probability.

-- Milwaukee has played in 28 games with a set over/under, and have combined with its opponents to go over the total 12 times (12-15-1).
+- Milwaukee has played in 29 games with set over/under, and have combined with opponents to go over the total 12 times (12-16-1).

-- The Brewers have not had a spread set for a matchup this season.
+- The Brewers have not had a spread set for a game this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.